 Chain Stitch

 For a bolder line of embroidery, you can try the chain stitch.
 It is a stitch that forms a row of interlinked stitches that stand out.
 It is a good idea to work it forward and then in reverse.
 Once those are mastered, you should move on to other variations.
-It is commonly found on denim fabric as it is quite strong.
+It is commonly used to stitch and sew up jeans.

 The next example showcases a combination of two stitches…